CaoRuiming/stash-extension/README.md

 You will need to have npm installed.
 A Unix-like environment with bash is expected.

 To set up and install, run `build.sh` and then load the `extension` directory as an unpacked extension in a browser that supports webextensions.
+To build a Firefox-compatible version, run `./build.sh firefox`.

 If you don't have npm or bash, just manually compile the TypeScript files in the `src` directory into ECMAScript 2021 (`ES2021`) or later with ECMAScript modules (`ESNEXT`).
 Transfer the resulting JavaScript files into the directory `extension/js`.